PRIDE-R/project-tagger/README.md

 We have also seen that incorporating textual data to meta-data makes our model more accurate.
 Not by a lot, but more accurate after all.

+In terms of our original questions, we don't have enough confidence neither to predict tags nor to profile each tag in terms of its associated meta-data or textual description (although we have a starting list of candidate terms).
+However we have seen that there is a relationship, specially when we have enough cases for a given tag to train a model.
+Additionally we have seen that both things, meta-data and textual description contribute to predict a dataset tag more accuratelly.

 # Future works